Aahan-in-Space/Aahan-in-Space-discord-bot/README.md

 Here at Aahan in Space we take security very seriously.
 We use GitHub security to meet all of our security needs.
 If you think there is a security vulnerability go to the Security Tab, select advisories, click new draft advisory and enter what the security vulnerability is.
+# Don't do this on the repository
+Do not use this repository as a place for any sort of discrimination or humiliation.
+Do not spam issues in GitHub Issues.
+Do not spame pull requests.
+Do not submit pull requests with purposeful intent to be incorrect or to be unethical or hurtful to other people.
+There are other things that have not been mentioned (but please use common sense to determine whether you should do them).
+Anybody in violation of these rules could be reported to GitHub ; have banned code and/or issues removed or marked as spam ; and lose ability to edit/view repository.
 # DISCUSS!!
 Putting all that serious stuff aside go to the Discussions tab in this repo to engage in GitHub Discussions Please note discussions put in the ideas category should be converted into a GitHub Issue if you want it to be implemented on.